xadcoh/anthos/guide.md

 - ClusterName and MeshID overriden for simplicity
 - Vanilla istio [multi-cluster](https://istio.io/latest/docs/setup/install/multicluster/multi-primary_multi-network/) setup is underlied here
 - `FLEET_PROJECT_ID` will be the same as Google project ID - `asmtest-331513`, more about the fleets [here](https://cloud.google.com/anthos/multicluster-management/fleets)

+Anthos Service Mesh (ASM) is a Google modified Istio.
+Accordingly to documentation as of time of writing ASM doesn't support hybrid multi-cluster setups, you can setup multi-cluster connectivity in cloud or between on-prem, but not between cloud and on-prem.
+Vanilla Istio doesn't divide the way cluster is installed and it's setup-agnostic in some way, so I'm going to leverage that and apply steps from Istio's multi-cluster different networks guide.
+Please note Google ships their own flavor of `istioctl` and it will provision configs with ASM-based control and worker planes for service mesh, but it is still Istio under the hood.

 ### Anthos Service Mesh on bare-metal